 - I visited during the day, but I imagine Vienna by night on a clear evening provides quite a spectacular view.

 - On that topic, the Donauturm is one of my suggestions for a romantic dinner location, especially given the evening view.
-They have different romance packages available.
+They have romance packages available.

 - Check your accessibility needs before visiting.
 The Danube Tower is a listed building so it’s not possible to adapt it to all accessibility requirements